-The Division of Pulmonary and Critical Care Medicine seeks to advance knowledge of lung disease and critical illness and improve patient outcomes through cutting-edge research, innovative education, and premier clinical programs.
-We have in recent years expanded our research programs, established advanced pulmonary disease subspecialty clinics, and successfully opened a lung transplantation program at Northwestern.
-With the addition of the Interventional Pulmonary Fellowship Program we have increased the number our clinical fellow trainees to sixteen.
+The Division of Pulmonary and Critical Care Medicine seeks to advance knowledge of lung disease and critical illness and improve patient outcomes through cutting-edge research, innovative education and premier clinical programs.
+We have in recent years expanded our research programs, established advanced pulmonary disease subspecialty clinics and successfully opened a lung transplantation program at Northwestern.
+With the addition of the Interventional Pulmonary Fellowship Program, we have increased the number our clinical fellow trainees to 16.

-Our investigative work is marked by close collaboration with leading experts in many basic science and clinical disciplines at Northwestern Medicine as well as with scientists from other disciplines across the country and internationally.
-Equally important, we have developed premier clinical programs covering the whole range of pulmonary and critical care medicine, including subspecialty programs in asthma, chronic obstructive pulmonary disease, pulmonary hypertension, interstitial lung disease, cystic fibrosis, interventional pulmonology, lung cancer, sarcoidosis, sleep medicine, non-invasive ventilation, and lung transplantation.
-As in our research, our clinical programs are multidisciplinary endeavors involving collaboration with colleagues in allergy, anesthesiology, cardiology, hematology/oncology, otolaryngology, neurology, palliative medicine, pathology, pediatrics, radiology, rheumatology, thoracic surgery, and many others.
+Our investigative work is marked by close collaboration with leading experts in many basic science and clinical disciplines at Northwestern Medicine, as well as with scientists from other disciplines across the country and world.
+Equally important, we have developed premier clinical programs covering the whole range of pulmonary and critical care medicine, including subspecialty programs in asthma, chronic obstructive pulmonary disease, pulmonary hypertension, interstitial lung disease, cystic fibrosis, interventional pulmonology, lung cancer, sarcoidosis, sleep medicine, non-invasive ventilation and lung transplantation.
+As in our research, our clinical programs are multidisciplinary endeavors involving collaboration with colleagues in allergy, anesthesiology, cardiology, hematology/oncology, otolaryngology, neurology, palliative medicine, pathology, pediatrics, radiology, rheumatology, thoracic surgery and many others.